-The EPBC Referral area lies approximately 220 km southeast of Laverton and 330 km northeast of Kalgoorlie on the western edge of the Great Victoria Desert as shown in Figure 1.
+The EPBC Referral area lies approximately 220 km southeast of Laverton and 330 km northeast of Kalgoorlie on the western edge of the Great Victoria Desert as shown in

+Figure 1.
 The Plumridge Lakes Nature Reserve lies immediately to the northeast of the exploration area and the Queen Victoria Springs Nature Reserves lies to the southwest.

-The EPBC Referral area is primarily situated within the Great Victoria Desert bioregion (GVD1) with the northern section entering the Central Subregion (GVD2) and the southern tip within the Coolgardie Eastern Goldfields bioregion.
+The EPBC Referral area is primarily situated within the Great Victoria Desert bioregion (GVD) with the northern section entering the Central subregion (GVD2) and with the southern tip extending into the Shield subregion (GVD1).
 As such its climate can be described as arid, with hot summers and cool winters and an average rainfall of 200-300 mm annually.
-The area's landforms consist of salt lakes, lake derived dunes, Aeolian sand dunes and sand plains, and redder soils occasionally with out-cropping rocks.